rkemish/az104/az_104_study_guide_with_learn_links.md

 # AZ-104: Microsoft Azure Administrator – In-Depth Self‑Study Guide (Intermediate)

-> **Policy:** All hyperlinks point only to free **Microsoft Learn / Microsoft Docs** content.
-Verify the live AZ‑104 skills outline before scheduling (weights can change).
-Structured in the *same style* as the AZ‑500 guide for continuity.

 ---
 ## 0. Study Strategy & Mindset
 **Goal:** Operational mastery of core Azure administration (identity, governance, storage, compute, networking, monitoring) with hands-on proficiency and troubleshooting clarity.